source-foundry/font-line/README.md

 ### About
-font-line is a libre open source command line tool for font vertical metrics reporting and line spacing modifications.
+font-line is a libre, open source command line tool for OpenType vertical metrics reporting and command line based font line spacing modifications.
 It currently supports `.ttf` and `.otf` font builds.

 ### Contents